 3. Furnace Is 15 Years of Age or Older

-While a furnace lasts quite a while, none lasts forever.
+While a furnace lasts quite a while, this type of system is not designed to last forever.
 Unfortunately, they don’t come with an expiration date stamped on them, so there’s no way to know when the furnace will die.
-If your furnace is at least 15 years old, you should weigh any repair projects against the value of replacing it with a high-efficiency unit.
+If your furnace is at least 15 years old, you should weigh any repair projects against the value of performing a furnace replacement or installation.
+Our team of certified technicians offer heating system installation services in areas such as Ardmore, Wilmington, Upper Darby, Newark, and Easton.
 The age of your unit puts performance problems in context.
+Our technicians will help you determine whether or not it will cost more to repair or replace your system.

 4. Your Home is Not Warm